ganelson/inform/README.md

 Make a directory in which to work: let's call this "work".
 Then:

-(a) Clone and build Inweb into "work/inweb".
+* Clone and build Inweb into "work/inweb".
-(b) Clone and build Intest into "work/intest".
+* Clone and build Intest into "work/intest".
-(c) Clone Inform into "work/inform".
+* Clone Inform into "work/inform".
 Change the current directory to that.
 We first need to make all the many makefiles necessary, so run these two commands - the first makes the master makefile, the second makes all the tool-specific ones:
 	* ../inweb/Tangled/inweb -makefile makefile
 	* make makers
-(d) And now you can simply run "make".
+* And now you can simply run "make".
 Thiss hould give you a complete working set of command-line Inform tools.
-(e) For a simple test, try e.g. "inblorb/Tangled/inblorb -help".
+* For a simple test, try e.g. "inblorb/Tangled/inblorb -help".
 All the executables should similarly respond to -help.
-(f) But for a true test, run "make check".
+* But for a true test, run "make check".
 This compiles two more tools needed only for testing (dumb-frotz and dumb-glulx), then runs Intest on each tool in turn.
 Some haven't got a test suite, some have; it will run whatever it finds.
 Be advised that on a 2013 laptop this all takes quarter of an hour and